varya/varya.github.com/index.md

 According to official papers, my name is `Varvara Stepanova`, although most people call me just `Varya`.

 At Yandex, I have been working with the [BEM](http://bem.info/) team for almost 4 years.
-Our mission is to open source the full technology stack that powers the Yandex UI framework.<br/>
+Our mission is to open source the full technology stack that powers the Yandex UI framework.

 Besides the actual development of components, libraries and tools, I frequent as a speaker at tech conferences, usually advocating the BEM methodology.
 I write articles in English and Russian, as well as